SamSun0530/SamSun-s-projects/README.md

 - Why is this project of interest to you?

   This application could help people that interested in blackjack become familiar with and can play better.

+## User Stories

+- As a user, I want to be able to get two target values, two initial value and add new value

+- As a user, I want to be able to stop adding value and start a new game

+- As a user, I want to be able to know whether I win this game and look my total score

+- As a user, I want to able to reset my total score